Learn how to make smoked lobster tails on ANY grill or smoker!

 Your lobster tails should be served immediately after removing them from the smoker.

-Try serving the smoked lobster tails with an herb salad, a fresh baguette, or even hearty vegetables like brussel sprouts or asparagus that you can smoke right along side the lobster.
+Try serving the smoked lobster tails with an herb salad, a fresh baguette, or even hearty vegetables like Brussel sprouts or asparagus that you can smoke right along side the lobster.

 To truly up your game, serve the smoked lobster tails "Surf and Turf" style alongside a filet mignon or a smoked ribeye steak.